-The direct impacts of hydrogen on the electricity distribution networks manifest in two forms: demand for electricity for hydrogen electrolysis, and generation of electricity through In addition, the level of hydrogen availability impacts other areas of the distribution network, i.e. as an alternative to the level of electrified heating and transport.
+The direct impacts of hydrogen on the electricity distribution networks manifest in two forms: demand for electricity for hydrogen electrolysis, and generation of electricity through hydrogen-fuelled generation capacity.

-By 2050, distribution-connected hydrogen electrolysis capacity in the South Wales licence area ranges significantly from 0.2 GW to 0.6 GW, reflecting the scale of uncertainty in this technology.
+By 2050, distribution-connected hydrogen electrolysis capacity in the South Wales licence area ranges from 0.1 GW to 0.5 GW, reflecting a level of uncertainty in this technology.